phoebeireland/codeinstitutemilestoneproject4/README.md

 The main colours used on the site are:
 * Black, for the colour of the profile and shopping icons at the top of the page, as well as some of the navigational buttons across the site.
 * Hex color `#555` for the remaining font present elsewhere on the site.
-* White, for the font on the buttons which have black backgrounds, as well as for the beneral background overlay colour on all of the pages that are not the `index.html` page.
+* White, for the font on the buttons which have black backgrounds or elsewhaere on the site that has a black background, as well as for the general background overlay colour on all of the pages that are not the `index.html` page.
 * `rgb(14, 221, 66)` for the color of the footer elements when they are not being hovered over, and `rgb(179, 1, 1)` for the footer elements when they are being hovered over.

 ### Styling

 The Website is built to be a funeral website.
 As such, loud, brash, and gaudy stylistic elements would be wildly inappropriate considering the purpose of the website.
 Due to this, the website has a clean and simple look that, with the white background and the grey font colour, aims to be reminiscent of a marble mausoleum.
-Due to the nature of most of the pages- since they contain a lot of important information, the only pages that retain the original background image on the site are the About page and the Homepage of teh website.
-It seemed most prudent to leave the rest of the pages with a simple white background, since certain pages- like the products page or the checkout page- contained information that was the main focus of the page, it felt as though leaving a background like that of the flower would only serve to distract the user, which would be detrimental to the functionality of the website.
+Due to the nature of most of the pages - since they contain a lot of important information, the only pages that retain the original background image on the site are the About page and the Homepage of the website.
+It seemed most prudent to leave the rest of the pages with a simple white background, since certain pages - like the products page or the checkout page - contained information that was the main focus of the page, it felt as though leaving a background like that of the flower would only serve to distract the user, which would be detrimental to the functionality of the website.
 Funerals and death in general are somber matters, so to have a website that reflects the seriousness of the topic at hand seemed very important.
-An additional Django library was used to change alter the look of both the prices of products and the provided dates and times for the blog.
+An additional Django library was used to change the look of both the prices of products and the provided dates and times for the blog.
 The library used was [django.contrib.humanize](https://docs.djangoproject.com/en/3.2/ref/contrib/humanize).
 This was used to add commas to the individual and overall prices of products that were over a thousand dollars, as django did not automatically add one in.
 It also altered the dates on the blog posts that were automatically added when the post was submitted to the website.
-These changes were deemed necessary to improve the ease of viewing for any user, as they reflected a more natural way of processing the secific information provided.
+These changes were deemed necessary to improve the ease of viewing for any user, as they reflected a more natural way of processing the specific information provided.

 ## Wireframe Designs
-Provided additional information regarding the wireframes below each picture.
+Additional information regarding the wireframes provided below each picture.
 Refer to them to explain where a wireframe may differ from the published product or for choices behind the designs.
-As will be noticed, as the site is modeled after the Boutique Ado project supplied by Code Institute, the wireframes provided reflect this.
-The pages in which they differ are the original pages- the blog pages and the blog comment pages.

 ### Homepage
 ![Wireframe of the Homepage](static/wireframes/homepagewireframe.jpg "wireframe of the main hopmepage for the site")

 This image shows the initial idea for the main page of the website.
 This is the page that the users would see upon inital entry to the website.
-It is very similar to that of the Boutique Ado page.
-The places where they differ are in the contents of the navigation bar and the large image that is in the middle of the page.
+Just like the Boutique Ado project it uses a hero image and the website motto.

 ### General Products Page Design
 ![Wireframe of the Products page](static/wireframes/samplegeneralproductpage.jpg "wireframe of the product page for the site")

 This image shows the initial idea for all of the product pages on the site.
 Although the different products would be split into their own pages based on the different categories of products, there seemed to be no need to create a separate weireframe for every product catergory page, as they would all follow the same basic layout, as seen in this wireframe image.
-Each of the navbar elements would point to a different part of teh website to which the user would have access.
+Each of the navbar elements would point to a different part of the website to which the user would have access.
 As the main purpose of the website was for shopping, the majority of the links provided in the navbar were related to the products available for purchase.
 On the page itself, the user is presented with an image of the product being offered, as well as the price of the object and the name of the product.
-Added later to the page, was the smaller dropdown menut that gave the user the ability to reorganize the products on the page based on ceratin criteria- such as ranking the products based on their price or alphabetically or by category.
+Added later to the page, was the smaller dropdown menu that gave the user the ability to reorganize the products on the page based on ceratin criteria - such as ranking the products based on their price or alphabetically or by category.

 ### Product Detail Page Design